Tutorial: Web Testing (RVL)¶

 Select the Inner Text

 button to close the dialog.
-That will add the verification check to your list of recorded actions:
+This will add the verification check to your list of recorded actions:

 Click the Book Management button.
 It is highlighted in the next screenshot:

-You should now be on the Book Management page (see the below image).
+You should now be on the Book Management page (see image below).

 Click the Create new book link: